To Be Written on Hearts

 LET'S PRAY:

-Heavenly Father, thank You for giving us your commandments
+Heavenly Father, thank You for giving me your commandments

-and helping us to keep them by writing them on our hearts
+and helping me to keep them by writing them on my heart

 by your Holy Spirit.
 Thank You for sending Jesus so that

-we can be forgiven of our sins and become your children.
+I can be forgiven of our sins and become your child.

-Help us love You and obey You, and love our neighbors
+Help me love You and obey You, and love my neighbors

-as You have loved us.
+as You have loved me.
 In Jesus' Name I pray.
 Amen.

 CAN YOU FIND THIS STORY IN THE BIBLE?